Chapter 16

 The Little Princess

 Readjusting to single life at just-turned-thirty was not easy for Martha.
 Her parents did what they could to help, particularly with a view toward “insulation”—drawing the curtains on the immediate past.
-It would be several years before Martha learned that Murel had written to her after she had left Miami, letters which Joseph and Mathilda had decided not to show her.
-However, to “boost her ego,” they offered to finance her getting a nose job; she was delighted and jumped at the chance.
+It would be several years before Martha learned that Murel had written her a letter or letters which Joseph and Mathilda decided not to show her[207].
+However, to “boost her ego,” they offered to finance Martha’s getting a nose job; she was delighted and jumped at the chance.
 Shortly thereafter, in search of inner serenity as well as financial independence for herself and her child, Martha returned to Urbana.
-There she worked two part-time jobs, in the Chemistry Library and the Education Department's Bureau of Research and Service.
+There she worked two part-time jobs, in the Chemistry Library and the Education Department’s Bureau of Research and Service.

-Mathilda continued keeping a record (entirely in English) of Sherry’s early life.
+Mathilda continued to keep a record (in English) of Sherry’s early life.
 “Here is your grandmother again—hoping you will appreciate my efforts some day,” she would write, and “Seems like I always let writing go when I should record each new thing you can do, but that is how things go.”
-What follows are selected extracts of How Things Went.
+What follows are selected extracts from How Things Went.

 1950 June 12.
 Well my Darling, yesterday was your first birthday, your Mommy and Uncle George came in for the day to help celebrate this very important day of your life.
 It was so nice to have them both home together, but it was a very short day, as they were driving and wanted to get back home in daylight yet.
 Your Mother was so pleased to see how much you grew and how smart you’ve got since the last time.
 We all had a nice time together, you took to your Mother right away, but was shy at George, which hurt his ego a bit, he loves you a lot too.
 He comes in so seldom, that you just can’t remember, which isn’t your fault at all.
 You got lots of birthday presents, and I baked a small birthday cake, and your Mommy brought a candle which’s a #1 for the one year.
 I’m going to try to save it for you to see all the cards you’ve got, and little mementoes if possible.
 Some day you will get a kick out of them, and hope you will forgive me for all the mistakes I’m making in writing to you.
 But I had no chance to go to school in America, and had to learn all by myself how to write in English.
 We are all wishing you a very happy birthday, and many many happy returns of the day, and hoping you and your Mother will have countless happy days and years together.